cslarsen/csl.name/_drafts/python-jit-compiler.md

 Although not strictly required, it is very useful to tell ctypes the signature of the functions we'll use.
 That way, we'll get exceptions if we mix invalid types.
+For example

     # Set up sysconf
     sysconf = libc.sysconf
     sysconf.argtypes = [ctypes.c_int]
     sysconf.restype = ctypes.c_long

-This tells ctypes that `sysconf` is a function that takes a single integer and produces a long integer.
-To actually fetch the page size, we can now just cal
+tells ctypes that `sysconf` is a function that takes a single integer and produces a long integer.
+After this, we can get the current page size with

     PAGESIZE = sysconf(_SC_PAGESIZE)

-The machine code will be interpreted as unsigned 8-bit bytes, so we need to declare a new ctypes pointer:
+The machine code we are going to generate will be interpreted as unsigned 8-bit bytes, so we need to declare a new pointer type:

     # 8-bit unsigned pointer type
     c_uint8_p = ctypes.POINTER(ctypes.c_uint8)

 Below we just dish out the remaining signatures for the functions that we'll use.
-For error reporting, it's good to have the `strerror` function available.
-We'll use `munmap` to destroy the machine code block after we're done with it.
+For error reporting, it's good to have the [`strerror`][strerror.man] function available.
+We'll use [`munmap`][munmap.man] to destroy the machine code block after we're done with it.
 It lets the operating system reclaim that memory.

     strerror = libc.strerror
     strerror.argtypes = [ctypes.c_int]